kiskinvlad/klanding-angular-5/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 ## Running in production

 Run `npm run prod` to build app and then serve by express.
+Then navigate to [localhost:3000](http://localhost:300)

 ## Further help